isabel-fernandes/fantasy-nfl-lineup-optimizer/README.md

 ## Exploratory Analysis
 - Generate and explore features that are correlated with fantasy score
 - Generate a weekly predictive model of score for each postion.
 Let's do a combined model for QB, RB, WR

+## Projection model

+## Lineup Optimizer

+## Display dashboard